 II.
 Advanced Placement

 Students entering Mississippi Gulf Coast Community College will be allowed credit on the Advanced Placement Examination administered by the College Entrance Examination Board and sponsored by participating high schools.

 For an Advanced Placement score of 4 or 5, 6 or 8 semester hours will be awarded if offered by the college in the subject area.
 For scores of 3, 3 or 4 semester hours will be awarded if offered in the subject areas.

-III.
+IV.
 Credit by Departmental Examination

-- Permission to take a departmental challenge examination must have the approval of all members of the department who teach the course and the appropriate Dean of Instruction.
+- Permission to take a departmental challenge examination must have the approval of all members of the department who teach the course and the appropriate Dean.
 Cost for these examinations will be at the rate of 30% of part-time tuition rate per credit hour.
 No other tuition will be charged for the course.
 For courses with labs, a performance test may also be required at the discretion of the department concerned.

-IV.
-Credit for Life Experience Program
+V. Credit for Life Experience Program

 The credit for life experience process begins with the student meeting with the department chair in the area that the credit will be requested at the campus he/she is attending.